 II.
 Assessment Activity Planning

-While all programs now have a Student Outcomes Assessment Plan (SOAP), the mission, goals and objectives for the program are considered living documents to be revised in response to assessment results and changing circumstances.
+All programs have a Student Outcomes Assessment Plan (SOAP), AND the mission, goals and outomes for the program are considered living documents to be revised in response to assessment results and changing circumstances.
 Planning for assessment activities then is an on-going activity that entails routine maintenance.
-Some accrediting bodies require more activity on an annual basis, but a general target for campus programs is to complete at least one assessment activity each academic year, with follow-up indicating the findings of the activity and the changes that are made as a result.
-All program SOAPs should be updated every year, which should be documented at the time of your program’s routine program review.
-Be sure to review the Policy on the Procedures and Guidelines for the Periodic Review of Academic Programs, APM 220.
-The policy establishes the procedures, timelines, and reporting outlines required for the conduct of routine program review.
+Some accrediting bodies require more activity on an annual basis, but the minimum requirement for campus departments/programs is to complete at least one assessment activity each academic year, with follow-up indicating the findings of the activity and any changes that are made as a result.
+All program SOAPs should be revised periodically and you should e-mail the revised version to Dr. Douglas Fraleigh (firstname.lastname@example.org).

 A. Establishing Priorities